mafintosh/fsctl/README.md

 On Windows, the file must first be marked sparse using `fsctl.setSparse(fd)`.
 Otherwise, zeros will be explicitly written to the hole.

+On macOS, the hole must be aligned to block boundaries as the call will otherwise fail.

 #### `fsctl.setSparse(fd)`

 Mark a file as sparse.
 On Windows, this operation is required before holes can be punched in the file.
 On other systems, this operation has no effect.